 Yulia Dotsenko is a UK-based Artist, Art Historian, and Environmental Designer.
 She holds an MLitt degree with distinction in History of Art and Art-World Practice from Christie’s Education (London) / the University of Glasgow (2018).
-Her program Art and Architecture from Antiquity to the Middle Ages and Renaissance investigated material culture from Mesopotamia to Europe c.1500 studying key formative stages of Western Art.
+Her programme Art and Architecture from Antiquity to the Middle Ages and Renaissance investigated material culture from Mesopotamia to Europe c.1500 studying key formative stages of Western Art.
 She also studied at the Academy of Natalia Nesterova (Moscow), graduating in 2009 as the highest achiever for her thesis.
 In 2011, Dotsenko won the International Competition of Concepts “Space and the Future of Humanity.”
 Her work is exhibited internationally and is held in private and public collections worldwide.
 Her recent collaboration with the University of Exeter resulted in an Art-Science exhibition held at the University of Exeter’s Environment and Sustainability Institute which presented current world-leading research on wave energy extraction through a series of seascape paintings.
 Dotsenko’s current work focuses on major environmental problems such as climate change and its effects and is intended to raise public awareness to tackle these problems.

 Warrington, Timothy.
 Document of Critical Analysis.
-Artist: Yulia Dotsenko, Art Critic: Timothy Warrington,
+Artist: Yulia Dotsenko, Art Critic: Timothy Warrington, pp.1-20, Chianciano Art Museum.

 Published on Oct 18, 2014.